request-interop/interface/README.md

 ## Interfaces

-Request-Interop defines the following interfaces:
+This package defines the following interfaces:

 - [_RequestStruct_][] represents the current request values and input stream.

 - [_RequestStructFactory_][] affords creating a new [_RequestStruct_][] instance for the current request.

 - [_RequestThrowable_][] extends [_Throwable_][] to mark an [_Exception_][] as request-related.

 - [_RequestTypeAliases_][] provides custom PHPStan types to aid static analysis.

 ### _RequestStruct_